jensen-lloyd/X/README.md

 # X app

 Un-named cross-platform app built with Flutter.
-Is intended to bring a privacy-first, decentralised, and  suite of services to everyone!
+Our aim is to bring a decentralised and E2EE suite of services to everyone, with a privacy-first focus!

 <br /> <br />